As337N/GPCR_fs_classifier/README.md

                           |->Antagonist

-Also, you can use Data_preparation.py and you are going to obtain the same files.
+Also, you can use Images_preprocessing folder scripts and you are going to obtain the same files.